 Whether it’s physical products, downloads, direct deposits, or subscriptions, Trolley can handle them all.

 The integration is simple.
-Trolley will give you an HTML button that you can paste onto your site or send a link to someone in order to get paid.
+The trolley will give you an HTML button that you can paste onto your site or send a link to someone in order to get paid.

 The best thing about Trolley is that it can work with any kind of website - from WordPress to static site generators such as Netlify and Contentful.

 There are no setup costs.
-Trolley takes 2 percent per transaction including your Stripe fees.
-A great thing is that you can also cancel anytime and you won’t have to pay for any penalties.
+The trolley takes 2 percent per transaction including your Stripe fees.
+A great thing is that you can also cancel anytime and you won’t have to pay any penalties.

 Here’s a quick overview of Trolley’s pros and cons;